bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/evening-chanting.md

 ## Recollection of the Dhamma<a id="d-sati-pli"></a>

-> [Handa mayaṃ dhammānussatinayaṃ karomase]
+> [Handa mayaṁ dhammānussatinayaṁ karomase]

 Svākkhāto bhagavatā dhammo\
 Sandiṭṭhiko akāliko ehipassiko\
-Opanayiko paccattaṃ veditabbo viññūhī'ti
+Opanayiko paccattaṁ veditabbo viññūhī'ti

 ## Recollection of the Dhamma (English)<a id="d-sati-eng"></a>